dathuynh1108/redisrpc/README.md

 # redisrpc
-Based on [a link](github.com/cloudwebrtc/nats-grpc) but uses redis instead of NATs
+Based on [nats-grpc](https://github.com/cloudwebrtc/nats-grpc) but uses redis instead of NATs